betaflight/betaflight.com/docs/release/Betaflight-4.5-Release-Notes.md

 A number of new debugs have been added, and their display in Blackbox should be correct.

+Blackbox GPX export to enable GPS mapping.

-thanks bw1129, ctzsnooze, karatebrot, mcgivergim
+thanks bw1129, ctzsnooze, karatebrot, McGiverGim, bonchon

-## 13. Configurator updates

-Many improvements, big and small

-thanks haslinghuis

-## 14. Hardware support
+## 16. Hardware support

 As a result of our improving engagement with manufacturers, we were able to respond to user feedback and improve the target configs for many boards.
 We are actively encouraging good design principles and working to ensure that new configurations will work reliably.